jkoivuko/angdrop/README.md

 Notes
 -----
 - To host your own version of this, you need GoInstant (GoAngular) account and PeerJS account.
-- TODO: Sharing works currently between only with same browser families.
+- Sharing works currently between Firefox and Chrome (latest versions tested)

 Links
 -----